Summary

 Suit Components

-A Level B ensemble includes an SCBA or a Supplied-Air Respirator (SAR) with an escape SCBA.
+A Level B ensemble includes an SCBA or a Supplied-Air Respirator (SAR) with an escape SCBA bottle.
 The SCBA provides the highest level of respiratory protection, supplying breathable air from a pressurized tank carried by the user.
 The protective suit is non-encapsulating but splash-protective, meaning it covers the entire body—including arms, legs, and torso—but does not completely seal around the breathing apparatus.
 This allows greater mobility and comfort than Level A suits while still offering a durable chemical barrier against liquid splashes and particulates.
 The suit is commonly made of multi-layer barrier fabrics such as Tychem® TK, Saranex®, or PVC-coated materials, each engineered to resist penetration and degradation by acids, caustics, solvents, and other industrial chemicals.

 Additional components of Level B PPE include chemical-resistant gloves (inner and outer layers), steel-toe, steel-shank chemical-resistant boots, a hard hat, and often a full-face mask integrated with the SCBA regulator to protect the eyes and respiratory system.
 Workers also utilize two-way radios or integrated communication systems, reflective striping for visibility, and in some cases, chemical-resistant tape to seal glove and boot interfaces.
 Depending on environmental conditions, cooling garments or air-distribution vests may be worn underneath to help manage heat stress during extended operations.
+Also, heads up displays (HUD) is available for some models that shows on the face mask lens the amount of air in the SCBA tank.

 Typical Uses of Level B PPE

 Typical uses of Level B PPE include situations where airborne contaminants pose a respiratory hazard but do not readily penetrate intact skin or clothing.
 Examples include initial site entry and characterization during hazardous waste cleanup, drum handling and sampling where vapors may be present, chemical spill containment and overpack operations, leak detection, and decontamination of Level A entrants or equipment.
 Emergency response teams may don Level B protection when entering areas containing toxic gas releases—such as chlorine, ammonia, or hydrogen sulfide—or when mitigating industrial chemical leaks, pesticide incidents, or petroleum-based product spills.
-It is also common for EPA and OSHA site investigators, environmental contractors, and fire department HAZMAT units to use Level B protection during assessments when monitoring results indicate that contaminants are airborne but not corrosive or absorbed through skin contact.
+It is also common for the Environmental Protection Agency (EPA) and OSHA site investigators, environmental contractors, and fire department HAZMAT units to use Level B protection during assessments when monitoring results indicate that contaminants are airborne but not corrosive or absorbed through skin contact.

 In the HAZWOPER hierarchy, Level B represents a transition from the extreme isolation of Level A to more flexible, task-oriented protection.
 It allows responders to work efficiently in environments with significant respiratory hazards while maintaining a reasonable degree of comfort and dexterity.
 However, if monitoring later confirms that the air is no longer IDLH or that vapor levels are below permissible limits, PPE can be downgraded to Level C, which relies on air-purifying respirators instead of supplied-air systems.
 Conversely, if site conditions deteriorate or new information suggests a potential for skin absorption or chemical permeation, workers must upgrade to Level A protection immediately.